 Rigorous Nutrition Research

-is needed, and LJAF is funding well-designed, highly controlled studies to help answer several
+These and other substandard research methods and findings do not allow us to determine what is causing the obesity epidemic.
+Conclusive scientific evidence is needed, and LJAF is funding well-designed, highly controlled studies to help answer several critical questions:

 Are all calories the same, or do calories from fat and carbohydrates have differing effects on weight gain?

 What is the most effective way to maintain a healthy weight: consume fewer calories, or change the amount of fat and carbohydrates in your diet?

 Can a sugar-free diet reverse the effects of Non-alcoholic fatty liver disease, the country’s most prevalent obesity-related disease?